GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Cpp.md

 instance.method(2);	// >> OUTPUT: 3.0 (= 2 + 3.0 - 2)
 ```

-Because friend function is not a member, the function is called just like any other functions.
-Still, the fact that prototype was defined with members of the class grants access to the private members due to encapsulation.
+A friend function is not a member, which means it does not need an object to use.
+The reason the friend function can access the private members is because of the encapsulation of the prototype.

 ## Pointer to Class

-Object can be instantiated using pointer instead of variable.
-When assigned to a pointer, members are accessed via arrow member selection (`->`) operator.
+Objects are assignable to a pointer instead of a variable when instantiated.
+In the case of a pointer, access members via the arrow member selection operator `->`.

 ```cpp
 class CLASS {